pivotal-sg/banksy/notes.md

 EventSourcing (our take on ES!) ... some notes on architecture ...

 - An aggregate is a representations of an entity, or group of tightly interrelated entities.
-- Aggregates may publish events (not dispatch commands)
+- ~~Aggregates may publish events (not dispatch commands)~~ UNTRUE - Aggregates do NOT publish events
 - dispatcher of a Command receives a CommandResult<T>
 - Event Publishing does NOT generate an EventResult<T>
 - Communication directly between Aggregates IS ILLEGAL!